aidan-duggan/ReverseCarcassone/rules.md

 * Lineout - 4/6/8 Forwards are put in the tied up pile
 * Kickoff/Reset - No players are put in the tied up pile.

-#### State Tracking Cards

-* 2 player boards, with score and area for back, forward and tied up deck.
-* 1 field board, with time remaining and field position.

 <img src="StateCards.png" alt="rugbyStateCardsExample" width="400"/>